JosephKithome/TodoGarisea/README.md

 For any further inquiries, feel free to reach out to me, josephkithome.jmk@gmail.com

 Thanks for considering my submission to the Garisea challenge! 🚀
-- This is a todo application that focuses on using nextJs Frontend development.